eljefe303030/Melius/README.md

 2. [Varuun Spacesuit Remade - Replacer - Red Visor](https://www.nexusmods.com/starfield/mods/7254) Changes the Va'ruun Spacesuit to have a red visor. **use this mod OR the mod above, not both**

 **22.1 MESHES & TEXTURES - FX**
-1. [Vanilla Flashlight Improved (VFI)](https://www.nexusmods.com/starfield/mods/701) Alternative flashlight that has a larger, brighter beam. **enabled by default, disable if you find the flashlight too bright.**
+1. [Vanilla Flashlight Improved (VFI)](https://www.nexusmods.com/starfield/mods/701) Alternative flashlight that has a larger, brighter beam.
+2. [3rd Person Flashlight Fix](https://www.nexusmods.com/starfield/mods/15740) Fixes the flashlight in 3rd person, so it doesn't point at the floor when aiming down sights (ADS) **enabled by default, disable if you only play in 1st person view.**

 **34.1 IMMERSION**
 1. [Immersive Landing Ramps](https://www.nexusmods.com/starfield/mods/8093) Landing ramps need to be opened and closed by you now.
 If the Landing Ramp Remote is not in your inventory, get it from Henrik Zuran at Apex Electronics in the Well area of New Atlantis.
 Equip it as a favourite for ease.
 Vasco can be asked to open and close the ramp once he has been assigned to your crew.